JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "What do pharmacology students dtudy in chemistry"}
+{"prompt": "None", "user_message": "What do pharmacology students dtudy in chemistry.
+Do they write balanced equations"}